 The Company's underwriting strategy allows it to enter into government-sponsored enterprise credit-risk sharing transactions.
 These transactions are accounted for as derivatives.
 The derivative assets and derivative liabilities relating to these transactions are included in "other assets" and "other liabilities," respectively, in the Company's consolidated balance sheets.
 Realized and unrealized gains and losses from other derivatives are included in "other underwriting income (loss)" in the Company's consolidated statements of income (loss).
-The risk in force of these transactions is considered the notional amount.
+The risk in force of these transactions is considered to be the notional amount.

-As of December 31, 2021 and 2020, the Company posted \$4.7 million and \$9.2 million, respectively, in assets as collateral.
+As of December 31, 2022 and 2021, the Company posted \$3.5 million and \$4.7 million, respectively, in assets as collateral.
 These assets are included in "fixed maturities," which are recorded at fair value in the Company's consolidated balance sheets.